 In the past, this route through soaring mountains was used by people riding on horses or camels.
 Today, drivers who make the trip often describe it as the adventure of a lifetime.

-Southern Scenic Route: New Zealand
+Road Trip on the Southern Scenic Route: New Zealand

 Any discussion of outstanding driving trips must include some that are known for magnificent scenery.
 One of those is the Southern Scenic Route on New Zealand’s South Island.